Skip to content

 config = LexigramConfig.from_yaml("path/to/application.yaml")

-LexigramConfig is a dataclass with typed top-level fields:
+LexigramConfig has typed top-level fields:

 FieldTypeDefaultDescription